marcomarinodev/winsome/README.md

 - [ ] Refactor SignInService it has too responsibilities
 - [ ] ReaderThread class has a lot of responsibilities, I have to refactor and make a Helper class
 - [ ] Some check args functions are repeated, It will be better to extract them to methods
-- [ ] It will be better if jsons are rewritten not after every data changes, but after a certain amount of time in order to reduce writing overhead
 - [ ] Put synchronized blocks in the right places
 - [ ] Make a better arrangement of responses
-- [ ] Refactor Client's class
 - [ ] Make client operation arguments checking on client side
 - [ ] JavaDoc